-This visitor site also has access to a large lava cave, or a trek up to the Baroness viewpoint to enjoy the fine vista of Floreana’s landscape.
+This visitor site also has access to a large lava cave, and a trek up to the Baroness viewpoint to enjoy the fine vista of Floreana’s landscape.

-The trail leading up to Floreana highlands is quite challenging, leading up to an altitude of 450m.
+The trail leading up to Floreana Island highlands is quite challenging, leading up to an altitude of 450m.
 Closed shoes are recommended for this trek.
-Transport options can also be organised in Puerto Velasco Ibarra town to make the visit easier.
+Transport options can also be organized in Puerto Velasco Ibarra town to make the visit easier.

-At Asilo de la paz (Peace Haven), visitors can see the site of the freshwater spring so vital to settlers and passing ships.
-There is also a small but interesting pirates cave which was once lived in.
-With a little imagination you can almost picture old pirates living here, with shelves, beds, and a small fireplace with chimney made of rock.
-The original homesteads of the 1930s settlers can also be investigated, including that of the famous Baroness.
+At Asilo de la Paz (Peace Haven), visitors can see the site of the Flroeana's freshwater spring that was so vital to settlers and passing ships over the centuries.
+There is also a small but interesting pirate cave which was once lived in.
+With a little imagination, you can almost picture old pirates hiding away here, with shelves, beds, and a small fireplace with a chimney made of rock.
+The original homesteads of the 1930s settlers can also be visited, including that of the famous Baroness.

 The site of Cerro Alieri is also interesting, especially for plant lovers or botanists.
 Over 48 different plant species have been identified here, 56% of which are native and 33% endemic.

-Wittmer Lodge, run by descendents of Heinz and Margaret Wittmer, lies just behind the beach.
-Not only is this a novel place to stay, but the owners also have old photos and memorabilia that they are happy to share with guests.
+Wittmer Lodge, run by descendants of Heinz and Margaret Wittmer, lies just behind the beach.
+Not only is this a novel place to stay, but the owners also have old photos and memorabilia that they are often happy to share with guests.